robinbraemer/CloudflareAPI/README.md

 CloudflareAccess cfAccess = new CloudflareAccess(CF_EMAIL, CF_API_KEY);
 ```

-Then you can create cloudflare requests
+Then you can create cloudflare requests.
 ```java
 new CloudflareRequest( Category.LIST_ZONES, cloudflareAccess )
         .asObjectList( new CloudflareCallback<CloudflareResponse<List<Zone>>>() {